QubesOS/qubes-doc/external/configuration-guides/zoom_dispvm.md

 5. Choose `sys-firewall` for networking.
 6. Click `OK`.

-## Step 4: Add Zoom to the AppVM's list of applications
+## Step 4: Add Zoom to the AppVM's list of applications & enable DispVM
 1. Open `Qube Manager`
 2. `Search` for the `videoconferencing` TemplateVM.
 Right-click it and select `Qube Settings`
 3. Click the `Applications` tab.
 4. Click `Zoom` to highlight it, then click the `>` button to add it to the AppVM's application list.
+5. Click the `Advanced` tab.
+6. Under the `Other` section, check the box labeled `Disposable VM Template`
-5. Click `OK`.
+7. Click `OK`.